UnrealSecurity/TinyDB/README.md

 Database users need to have certain permissions to perform certain actions such as create tables, insert data to table or read data from table etc...

-**Server is not in Github just yet, however you can try to connect to my instance.**
+**Server is not in Github just yet, however you can try to connect to my test instance.**
 ```diff
 Host:        router.unrealsec.eu
 Port:        1338